whatsa4/celestia.org/src/pages/markdown-pages/learn/basics-of-modular-blockchains.md

 date: "2022-03-10"
 icon: "/images/basics-of-modular-blockchains.png"
 title: "Basics of modular blockchains"
-description: "Optimistic rollups (ORUs) are the most promising avenue for scaling Ethereum - and blockchains in general - today.
-But what are they, and why are Ethereum developers and scalability researchers so excited about them?"
+description: "What exactly are modular blockchains and what makes them different to their monolithic counterparts?"
 ---

 #### Introduction